sebanc/linuxloops/Readme.md

 * Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and launch the "Linuxloops installer" from the desktop icon.

 Detailed instructions:
 [Using the Linuxloops Live image][live-image]

 ### Install a linux distro on a USB flashdrive / SD card or in a disk image (Linux or Windows WSL)

 Note: Windows WSL does not allow to write directly to a disk but you can create disk images and write them to a USB flashdrive / SD card using Rufus/Etcher or boot them using [Grub2Win][Grub2Win link].

-* Install the `curl` and `PyQtWebEngine` package for your distribution:
+* Install the `curl` and `PyQtWebEngine` packages for your distribution:
   * Debian / Ubuntu derivatives:
 &nbsp;&nbsp;&nbsp;&nbsp;- Debian 12 / Ubuntu 24.04 and above: `sudo apt install curl python3-venv python3-pyqt6.qtwebengine`
 &nbsp;&nbsp;&nbsp;&nbsp;- Older Debian / Ubuntu versions: `sudo apt install curl python3-venv python3-pyqt5.qtwebengine`